my-graphene/doc/client-instructions-en.md

 ---

-As the carrier to store the asset issued on MyGrapheneChain, account is similar to your bank account.
+As the carrier to store the asset issued on MyGChain, account is similar to your bank account.

-1、Address：Asset account on MyGrapheneChain, which can be used for asset transferring and transaction on the chain.
+1、Address：Asset account on MyGChain, which can be used for asset transferring and transaction on the chain.

 2、Address type：//Address type instruction（Common account address, smart contract address）